-Traci Corey grew up in central California on a 40-acre ranch located in the rural mountain town of Prather.
-She competed in 4-H and FFA for 17 years, showing registered Hampshire and Suffolk sheep throughout the state of California.
-Traci attended California State University, Fresno on a full athletic scholarship playing volleyball, which began her more than 20 years of volleyball coaching and playing experience at the collegiate level.
+A native of California, Traci attended California State University, Fresno on athletic scholarship playing volleyball, which began her more than 20 years of volleyball coaching and playing experience at the collegiate level.

-As a setter for Fresno State University, Corey was a two-time team MVP, three-time scholar athlete, member of the All-Big West Conference team, and FSU female scholar-athlete of the year.
-Following her college playing career, Corey was drafted in the fourth round of the American Professional Volleyball League by the Portland Spikers and was setter for a United States representative team to Australia.
+As a setter for Fresno State University, Traci was a two-time team MVP, three-time scholar athlete, member of the All-Big West Conference team, and FSU Female Scholar-Athlete of the Year.
+Following her college-playing career, she was drafted in the fourth round of the American Professional Volleyball League by the Portland Spikers and was setter for a United States representative team to Australia.